1969 24 Hours of Le Mans: Regulations

 In the 1967 race, the prototypes of Ferrari, 330P4 with 4 litre V12, and Ford GT40 Mk.IV with 7 Litre V8, had been very fast.
 Thus, starting in 1968, prototype cars in World Championship and at Le Mans were limited to 3 litres, same size as in Formula One since 1966.
 The F1 engines were not reliable for endurance racing, though.
 There were few entries, as Ferrari stayed absent in protest, and Ford did not really support the Ford P68.
 Only Alfa, Matra, and Porsche showed up with factory 3 litre entries, plus some private efforts.
 In addition, Gr.4 Sports Cars with engines up to 5 litre were allowed if at least 50 were produced, like Ford GT40 and Lola T70.

 Heeding the calls of race promoters worried about diminishing fields, the FIA CSI sought to fix things by reducing the minimum production figure to run in Group 4 from 50 to 25.
 Even though they had a 5 litre engine capacity limit, it was reasoned that it would not be a difference as the old already produced cars were usually not as competitive as the newer Group 6 Prototypes.
 This however, left a flaw in the system for manufacturers with the resources and commitment to exploit the regulations.
-Nobody did so, but Porsche, underdogs running engines up to 2.2 litre until 1967 and 3 litre in 1968, were willing and able to construct 25 new chassis of a new de facto prototype, the 917, to get it homologated with a 4.5-litre engine for Group 4 for races after April 1969, starting in Spa.
+Ford had built over 100 GT40 to GT rules after 1963, but Ferrari failed to show enough Ferrari 250 LM for GT homologation, and Dino 206 S for Gr.4 in 1966.
+Porsche had been underdogs running engines up to 2 litre, bored out to 2.2 litre in 1967, and had provided homologated 2.0 litre 904 GT and Gr.4 906 and 910 to dozens of customers.
+Only in 1968 they entered the maximum capacity prototype class with their first 3 litre, only to be beaten by the introduction of an additional loop hole 5 liter sportscars category.
+Ferdinand Piëch was willing and able to step up into this category, too, and construct 25 new chassis of a new de facto 5 litre prototype, the 917, to get it homologated with a 4.5-litre engine for Group 4 for races after April 1969, starting at the 1000km Spa.

-This year the Automobile Club de l'Ouest (ACO) brought the start-time forward to 2pm, to allow more time for the French in the crowd to still be able to get to vote in the deciding second round of the 1969 French presidential election on the Sunday afternoon.
+This year the Automobile Club de l'Ouest (ACO) brought the time of start and finish forward to 2pm, to allow more time on Sunday afternoon for the French spectators to vote in the deciding second round of the 1969 French presidential election.
 New Armco crash barriers were installed around the circuit, including on the Mulsanne Straight, where there was previously no protection from the trees, houses and embankments in the event of a car leaving the track.
 Sandbanks were replaced by barriers.